The Bernese Mountain Dog – what are they like?

-My wife and I were on vacation in Barbados, literally checking in at the resort when we got a call from our sister in law that was staying with the kids and watching the house.
+My wife and I were on vacation in Barbados, literally checking in at the resort, when we got a call from our sister-in-law staying with the kids and watching the house.

 She had taken the kids to school and came back to find the house broken into, every TV and other electronic device gone.

-Mookie was laying in the doorway in his favorite spot, completely unharmed.
-I’m not saying he laid there the whole time the house was being broken into, but then again, maybe.
-No way to know.
+Mookie was lying in the doorway in his favorite spot, completely unharmed.
+I’m not saying he laid there the whole time the house was being broken into, but then again, maybe—no way to know.

 I should throw a couple of caveats here:

-- Any dog can be trained to be a decent watchdog or to raise an alarm.
-I’m referring to the natural inclination of a dog to raise a ruckus in a situation like this.
+- Any dog can be trained to be a decent watchdog or to raise the alarm.
+I’m referring to the natural inclination to raise a ruckus in a situation like this.